noislabs/whitepaper/README.md

 This calculation can be generalized if an end time should be set in advance instead of closing right away.
 With flexible end times, the publish times of beacons can be matched and only the safety margin need to be considered.

+#### 3-Short Block Times

+The Nois network can consider to reduce block times from the typical 5-7 seconds in Cosmos to something shorter.
+Doing so has to be carefully tested in environments with many globally distributed validators.
+But seeing teams successfully testing 1s block times is promising.

+#### 4-High Frequency Beacons

+Right now drand emits a new beacon every 30 seconds.
+But there are plans to reduce that round time to something like 3 or 5 seconds.
+This will allow Nois to operate on higher frequency.

-#### Summary
+#### 5-Performance Summary

 When comitting to a round in 2-32 seconds that needs roughly 10-30 seconds to be processed, you get a delay between commitment to callback of 12-62 seconds.
-Varous usecase specific optimization techniques are to be explored.
+Various usecase specific optimization techniques are to be explored.

-## Alternative Solutions

-Many alternative approaches to various parts of the solution have been discussed and discarded.
-Here are some of those.
+This end-to-end randomness distribution speed can improve significantly with the upcoming drand frequency change.

+### Cost Efficiency

-### Verify on each app chain
+#### 1-Verify on each app chain

-Instead of verifying the beacon on one chain and then sending it one could also verify the beacon once per app chain, i.e. have a Terrand-like instance on Terra, Juno, Tgrade, ….
+An alternative approach to verifying the beacon on one chain and then distributing it accross chains would be to verify the beacon once per app chain, i.e. have a Terrand-like instance on Terra, Juno, Tgrade, ….
 The bot network would then need to submit the beacon to each chain.
 This would remove the need for a Nois chain and IBC relayers.
 It could also remove the time between publication and callback.

 However, drand verification comsumes a lot of gas and doing that once per chain is potentially inefficient.
 When blockspace is limited, the beacon submission transaction might not get committed for a long time.

 There are pros and cons on both sides.
 But when thinking about hundreds of connected app chains the deduplication of the verification feels right.
 Also with IBC queries upcoming, [our state becomes your state](https://twitter.com/hdevalence/status/1555256686641786882).

-### Implement Nois as a smart contract
+#### 2-Implement Nois as a smart contract

 A drand verifier that is accessible via IBC can be implemented on an existing chain with CosmWasm.
 This would be easier to start with and would not require a new token.
 However, going for a custom chain has the following motivation: